 On June 5, 2019, the SEC adopted Regulation Best Interest (Reg BI) under the Securities Exchange Act of 1934.
 Reg BI establishes a "best interest" standard of conduct for broker-dealers and associated persons when they make a recommendation to a retail customer of any securities transaction or investment strategy involving securities, including recommendations of types of accounts.
 As part of the rulemaking package, the SEC also adopted new rules and forms to require broker-dealers and investment advisers to provide a brief relationship summary, Form CRS, to retail investors.
-Firms must comply with Reg BI and Form CRS by June 30, 2020.
-Guardian is implementing a plan to be in compliance with Reg BI and Form CRS by the stated deadline.
-Implementation may have adverse effects on Guardian's business, results of operations and financial condition.
+These new rules became effective on June 30, 2020, and Guardian has developed policies, procedures and controls to comply with the new rules.
+These new SEC rules may have adverse effects on Guardian's business, results of operations and financial condition.